AppMaintainers/beloved-projects/README.md

 bundle install
 rails s
 ```
-There are two separated environment on Heroku: a [staging](https://staging.beloved-projects.herokuapp.com) and a [production](https://app.beloved-projects.herokuapp.com) environment.
-These are in progress right now.
+There are two separate environments on Heroku: a [staging](https://staging.beloved-projects.herokuapp.com) and a [production](https://app.beloved-projects.herokuapp.com) environment.
+These are a work-in-progress at the moment.